Bram-Hub/LEGUP/README.md

 If you are an educator interested in using Legup, go to the [releases page](https://github.com/Bram-Hub/Legup/releases) to download the latest release of Legup.
 You can have your students download Legup from the same page.
 Some sample puzzle files can be found in the [puzzle files folder](https://github.com/Bram-Hub/Legup/tree/master/puzzles%20files).

 ## For Students
+If you are a student interested in learning the basics of logic, Legup is a great way for you to get started.
+If your instructor is using Legup in the classroom and you are looking for extra practice, you can reference the sample puzzle files can be found in the [puzzle files folder](https://github.com/Bram-Hub/Legup/tree/master/puzzles%20files) to get more practice.

+Additionally, if you are interested in computer science and programming, please consider contributing to Legup!
+Not only would it a great way to practice logical reasoning, but it is also a great way to dip your toes into open source software and contributing to open source projects.

 ## Documentation
+Documentation is actively being worked on on the [Legup wiki](https://github.com/Bram-Hub/Legup/wiki).

+Documentation is very much in the early stages, and we would greatly appreciate anyone who is willing to help write and structure the documentation.
+Currently, the priority is to write detailed documentation on how Nurikabe works, as it is the puzzle that is the most developed within Legup.

 ## Contributing
 All contributions to Legup will be greatly appreciated.
 Currently, we need the most help in the following areas: